KrisztinaPap/React-Calculator/README.md

 My React Calculator

 ## Purpose
-To build a simple calculator using create-react-app Please note that at this time the caculator cannot handle brackets.
+To build a simple calculator using create-react-app.

+Please note that at this time the caculator cannot handle brackets.

 ## Author